Customizing a subnet

 In this tutorial, we will focus on how to extend features to your IPC subnet by customizing syscalls that are 'pluggable' as needed.

-IPC uses the Filecoin Virtual Machine (FVM) as its execution layer, which is a WASM-based polyglot VM.
+IPC uses the as its execution layer, which is a WASM-based polyglot VM.
 FVM exposes all system features and information through syscalls, as part of its SDK.
 The FVM SDK is designed to be pluggable to enable user-defined custom features with syscalls, while implementing default features from FVM kernel.
 Use cases includes:

 Extending chain-specific syscalls once IPC supports more root chains.
 Because other chains may have their own special syscalls different as Filecoin (proof validation, etc.).